dudelovetech/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+### New in 1.52q (1.52q44):

+1. Updated ImageJ plugin to version 1.52q44
+2. Improved the embedded and detached PlotWindows.
+Now all plot windows are simultaneously resized according to their parent canvas (embedded or detached).
+3. Fixed a bug in the detach menu action (wrong id and panel settings)
+4. Removed the '*' tab icon (usually indicating an unsaved editor file) from the detached custom view by deleting the 'ISaveablePart2' interface

 ### New in 1.52q (1.52q34):

 1. Fixed a toolbar exception when the toolbar was embedded in the Image perspective and not saved detached (eclipse restart)